edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 Ship::~Ship() = default;
 ```

-##### Access to global variables
+### Access to global variables

 The code above needs access to some variables we have in our main.cpp (spritesheet).
 There are multiple ways to go about this.
 A rather simple yet hacky way is to have these variables as 'extern' in a header file.
-To do this, create another header, called \"game.h\" and insert:
+To do this, create another header, called "game.h" and insert:

 ```cpp
 //game.h